-Baptiste Aubry is a partner in the corporate team at Maples and Calder (Luxembourg), the Maples Group's law firm, where he specialises in corporate restructurings and cross-border mergers and acquisitions.
-Baptiste joined the Maples Group in 2018.
-He was previously a partner in the corporate/M&A group at AMMC Law.
+Contributed by: Johan Terblanche, Marjorie Allo and Baptiste Aubry, Maples Group mergers and acquisitions.
+Baptiste joined the Maples Group in 2018; he was previously a partner in the corporate/M&A group at AMMC Law.
 Baptiste speaks English and French.